iranimij/magento-mcp-node-server/README.md

 ```

 ## Usage

-Use below code in your cursor mcp settings
+Add the following to your cursor MCP settings:

 ```json
 "testServer": {